Vardot/varbase_components/components/atoms/image/README.md

 * `thumbnails`: (optional)(true|false) In addition to Bootstrap border-radius utilities, you can use `.img-thumbnail` to give an image a rounded 1px border appearance.
 * `rounded`: (optional)(true/false) Rounded image
-* `utility_classes`: (optional) An array of utility classes.
-Use to add extra Bootstrap utility classes or custom CSS classes over to this to this component.
+* `utility_classes`: An array of utility classes that can be used to add extra Bootstrap utility classes or custom classes to this component.
- *

 ## Attributes:
 * `attributes`: HTML attributes for the img tag.